 The Canadians in the Park : Sheffield Park and Garden during the Second World War

 During the Second World War, Sheffield Park was requisitioned by the War Office and became an extensive camp for several Canadian regiments.
-The impact on the landscape was noticeable and the garden has taken many years to reinstate to its former glory.
-This year we are focusing on looking at what life would have been like for the soldiers who were based here before moving to continental Europe to join the war effort.
+The impact on the landscape was noticeable and the garden took many years to be reinstated to its former glory.
+In 2018, we focused on looking at what life would have been like for the soldiers who were based here before moving to continental Europe to join the war effort.

 Looking around Sheffield Park and Garden today, it's hard to believe that it was home to thousands of troops a little over 75 years ago.
 But in 1941, troops were drafted in to build two large camps and Nissen huts sprung up all over East Park.
 Initially these were occupied by British soldiers but two years into the war, Canadian troops arrived in large numbers and their impact on the estate and surrounding area was quite immense.

 Local children were fascinated by the foreign soldiers and many hung around hoping for a ride on a military vehicle or a discarded Sweet Caporal cigarette packet with their prized 'cards' showing pictures of different aircraft.
 At the time, the house was occupied by Nellie Soames, the widow of Arthur Soames, a passionate plantsman who became the owner in 1910.
 Many dances were held at Sheffield Park and other grand Sussex country homes that were taken over for troops, where the locals had the chance to dance and socialise with the soldiers.

 Training mainly took place on the parkland and South Park to the edge of the garden.
 The ground was rough with patches of gorse, bracken and brambles, and training focused on the weapons and artillery they would be using in battle.
 After the war, hundreds of spent bullets were found in the bank behind Upper Woman's Way Pond where it is thought the troops used it as a rifle range.